 - Academic buildings are generally secured by the Security Department at 10 p.m. and reopened at 7 a.m.
 Security staff conduct routine patrols of all areas and campus grounds.
 Students and employees are encouraged to report safety concerns such as inadequate lighting and door/lock problems to the security desk.

 Some campus facilities, such as the Wellness and Recreation Center and/or cadaver labs, require additional levels of security to ensure that facilities are being used by authorized individuals.
 These measures include showing your campus issued picture ID upon entry and/or using an access control device to gain entry.

 The University reserves the right to modify access requirements into facilities as necessary to ensure both the safety of users and the smooth, efficient operation of the facility.
 The University will make reasonable efforts to inform the community of any requirements and changes.
 Such efforts will include email communication, MySAU Portal announcements, and/or signs at the facility entrance.

 Members of the Ambrose community experiencing issues with using their BeeCard (access controlled) doors or entry points should contact BeeCard Services at 563-333-6257, BeeCard@sau.edu or if after business hours, Security at 563-333-6104 for assistance.

 Students who have lost their BeeCard are responsible for immediately reporting the loss via the GET app or BeeCard website.

-Upon receiving a report of a missing student, every effort will be made to contact the RA, roommates, suitemate, the Hall Director, and professors to ascertain the subject's whereabouts.
+Upon receiving a report of a missing student, every effort will be made to contact the RA, roommates, suitemate, Area Coordinator, and professors to ascertain the subject's whereabouts.
 If the subject has not been seen, the Davenport Police Department will be notified.
 If the subject is under the age of 18, or when deemed appropriate by the University, parents and guardians will also be notified.